sandhiyasukumaran/imdbMoviesDSAI/README.md

 - Does the length of the title affect movie success?
 - Are there any types of words that we should include into our movie title to increase our chances of success?

+## Challenges Faced
+Through research, we found that:
+1. The type of gross is not standardised, e.g: